SebastianElvis/english-research-lint/README.md

 ### 2.4.
 Don’t bury the main verb

-Keep the subject and main verb (predicate) close toigether at the start of the sentence.
+Keep the subject and main verb (predicate) close together at the start of the sentence.

 Readers are waiting for the verb!